-We'll start by analysing these data assuming that Observer 2 was generating trials for Observer 1 but not vice versa, i.e. trial configuration where Observer 1 is the primary and Observer 2 is the tracker.
+We will start by analysing these data assuming that Observer 2 was generating trials for Observer 1 but not vice versa, i.e. trial configuration where Observer 1 is the primary and Observer 2 is the tracker.
 (The data could also be analysed in independent observer configuration - you are welcome to try this for yourself).
-We also assume full independence (i.e. detections between observers are independent at all distances): this requires only a MR model and to start with only perpendicular distance will be included as a covariate.
-(This is the "FI - MR dist" model in Distance for Windows project.
-Indeed, if you did fit that model in Distance, you can look in the Log tab at the R code Distance generated and compare it with the code we use here.)
+We begin by assuming full independence (i.e. detections between observers are independent at all distances): this requires only a mark-recapture (MR) model and, to start with, perpendicular distance will be included as the only covariate.